MamounH/InMemorySpringProject/README.md

 tier cannot communicate directly because the application tier is working as a firewall preventing incorrect or malicious data to be inserted to the database.

-## Concurrent Access to database records
+## Concurrent Access to Database Records

 The sole purpose of this project is to build every thing from scratch that’s why I avoided using ConcurrentHashMap in the first version and in this